First Flight on PilotEdge

 - Open the LAX Sectional chart and locate Oceano, L52, or use this shortcut to Skyvector.com.

-- position your aircraft at L52 on the ramp
+- position your aircraft at L52 on the ramp (NOT a runway or taxiway, remember, other people might be flying, too)

 - listen to the San Luis Obispo ATIS (120.60) and note the code (Alpha, Bravo, Charlie, etc)